conda-incubator/conda-recipe-manager/README.md

 checks will also be strictly enforced by our automated GitHub workflows.

 This project uses modern Python type annotations and a strict set of `pylint` and `mypy` configurations to ensure code quality.
-We also use the `black` text formatter to prevent arguments over code style.
+We use the `black` text formatter to prevent arguments over code style.
+We attempt to signify if a type, variable, function, etc is `private`/`protected` with a single leading `_`.

 ### Running pre-commit Checks Individually
 The provided `Makefile` also provides a handful of convenience directives for running all or part of the `pre-commit`